NASA SUITS

 Design system

-The task
+The challenge

 The goal of the project is to design an experience that helps astronauts complete critical mission tasks smoothly despite the harsh environmental and physical constraints.